 Understand the impact of DUoS cost socialisation under option 2

-Capture instances of reinforcement charges linked to connection applications

-Exclude cases relating to general load growth

-Focus on situations where additional capacity has been requested at exit points or similar interfaces
+Size the volume of instances in which reinforcement charges to an existing IDNO network have been fully funded by the IDNO

+Allow DNOs to review project level information to ensure identified projects meet the scope of DCP464 and understand any potential financial impact on situations where additional capacity.

-The development of the final Change Report
+Develop the final Change Report

-Responses to this RFI will be used solely for the purposes of DCP 464 analysis.
+Responses to this RFI will be used solely for the purposes of DCP 464 analysis and handled as set out in 2.8 below.

-The Working Group are keen to hear views on how many times have IDNOs submitted a request for additional capacity at the exit point with a DNO.

-For the avoidance of doubt, the Working Group do not require data related to general load growth applications as set out in the previous consultation document, this document and its subsequent responses can be found in attachment 2, DCP 464 Consultation and responses.
+For the avoidance of doubt, the Working Group do not require data related to general load growth applications as these are out of scope of the CP, as set out in the previous consultation document which can be found in attachment 2, DCP 464 Consultation and responses.

-The Working Group are also only wanting examples of submissions that led to an offer being made by the DNO (regardless of whether the IDNO went on to accept the offer or not).
+The RFI Reponses should include all relevant Connection Offers made from a DNO, regardless of whether the IDNO accepted the offer or not.

 The Working Group recognised that the data requested may be commercially sensitive.

-In line with agreed principles:
+Responses will be handled In line with the following agreed principles:

-Responses will be handled by the DCUSA Secretariat as an intermediary
+All responses will be handled by the DCUSA Secretariat as an intermediary

-Data will be disaggregated and anonymised where appropriate
+Project Data will be disaggregated and anonymised where appropriate

-Information will only be shared with relevant parties for the purposes of analysis
+Information will only be shared with relevant DNO parties for the purposes of analysis

 No commercially sensitive information will be published without consent